-- the Advisory, Conciliation and Arbitration Service (ACAS)
+- the Advisory, Conciliation and Arbitration Service (ACAS).

 Children and young people in the highest risk group

-Household members of people who are in the highest risk group
+Household members in the highest risk group

 Children and young people who live with a person who is at highest risk should attend school in line with arrangements set out in this guidance.
-All children and young people attending school should comply with the arrangements for the reduction of risks of transmission of the virus within schools, including hand hygiene and the use of face coverings where appropriate.
+All children and young people attending school should comply with the arrangements for the reduction of risks of transmission of the virus within schools, including hand hygiene and the use of face coverings where required.